remotelearner/moodle-block_grade_me/README.md

 ## What is different in this branch (Madhu Avasarala)
 - This branch is customized to add a config setting to include hidden courses.
 If selected, hidden courses will also be searched for ungraded items.
+- The db/tasks.php file has been edited to set the update time for 30m every hour and reset every day at 03:15